carlos-a-g-h/rque/README.md

 ./rque {PORT}
 ```

-Example: run using the default port (8080)
+Example: Run in the default port (8080)

 ```
 ./rque
 ```

-Example: run in a specific port
+Example: Run in a specific port

 ```
 ./rque 28376
 ```

+If the argument for the port is NaN, the program will fallback to the default port

 ## API usage and data storage

-Full help is in the [help.html](help.html)
+API usage and data storage reference is explained in the [help.html](help.html) file, also accessible through a GET to '/help' route